-- V. Performance Advances shall be payable in accordance with the following provisions: - A. Performance advances are defined as salary adjustments between the hiring rate and job rate of an employee's salary grade. - B. Eligibility for performance advances shall be limited to employees in positions allocated to salary grades 1 through 37, and in unallocated positions equated for salary purposes to Grades 1 through 37, except unallocated trainee positions. - C. Effective April 1, 1992, performance advances shall be one-seventh of the dollar value of the difference between the hiring rate and job rate of the salary grade to which the employee's position is allocated or equated. - D. Each employee shall be eligible to receive a performance advance upon completion of each year of service in grade in full employment status at a basic annual salary rate which is below the job rate of his/her salary grade if his/her performance at the completion of such year of service is rated at least "Effective" or its equivalent. - E. Performance advances shall be paid in accordance with the provisions of Article 7, Section 7.9 of the 1991-95 Agreement. - F. Performance advances payable for evaluation periods ending prior to April 1, 1991, shall be paid in accordance with the provisions of the earlier Memorandum of Understanding. - G. No employee's basic annual salary rate shall exceed the job rate of the employee's salary grade as a result of the addition of a performance advance. - H. Promotion Adjustment:
+- 2. Second, if the decision of the agency head is to deny the first-level appeal, to a State-level committee consisting of three persons, one each designated by the State and PEF and the third selected by agreement of the other two, which shall render a final determination on the appeal.
+An appeal to the State-level appeals committee must be submitted within 15 calendar days of receipt of the determination of the agency head. - 3.
+The employee shall have the right upon request to make a personal appearance before both appeals committees to present facts and make arguments in support of the appeal.
+The employee shall be entitled to PEF representation before both appeals committees if he/she so elects. - 4.
+The appeal procedure described in this Section D shall not be applicable to employees who are in probationary status. - IV.
+Performance Advances shall be payable in accordance with the following provisions: - A. Performance advances are defined as salary adjustments between the hiring rate and job rate of an employee's salary grade. - B. Eligibility for performance advances shall be limited to employees in positions allocated to salary grades 1 through 37, and in unallocated positions equated for salary purposes to Grades 1 through 37, except unallocated trainee positions. - C. Effective April 1, 1992, performance advances shall be oneseventh of the dollar value of the difference between the hiring rate and job rate of the salary grade to which the employee's position is allocated or equated. - D. Each employee shall be eligible to receive a performance advance upon completion of each year of service in grade in full employment status at a basic annual salary rate which is below the job rate of his/her salary grade if his/her performance at the completion of such year of service is rated at least "Effective" or its equivalent.

+E. Performance advances shall be paid in accordance with the provisions of Article 7, Section 7.9 of the 1995-99 Agreement.

+F. No employee's basic annual salary rate shall exceed the job rate of the employee's salary grade as a result of the addition of a performance advance.

+G. Promotion Adjustment: